Skip to main content

 Global Engineering Outreach

-Application Deadline: 1 November 2023
+Priority Application Deadline: 1 November 2025

 ECUADOR, PERU AND BOLIVIA

-This experience will offer the opportunity for students to work on global problems, researching not only technical but economical and socio-cultural issues.
+This experience will offer the opportunity for students to work on global problems, researching not only technical but also economical and socio-cultural issues.
 This year we will focus on a variety of projects for implementation in Ecuador, Peru and Bolivia, working directly with the communities or organizations where projects will be implemented.
 Students will have the opportunity to work on teams with students from different disciplines, and will learn that in the world of applied engineering and technology, boundaries between engineering and technology disciplines fade and all participants at the simplest levels are problem solvers, each contributing a unique viewpoint or technical background to solve the problem at hand.

 Click here to apply today!